GeroJun/Personal-Portfolio-Website/README.md

 **Remixicon** - for different icons to decorate the text.

 # Credit
-Bedimcode: resource to be able to complete this project.
+**Bedimcode:** resource to be able to complete this project.
+//Bedimcode is an amazing resource, and I can recommend it to anyone :D